nunogrl/nunogrl/content/gpg-series-04-passwordstore.rst

 - get the passwords from a web password manager;
 - can call the passwords directly using scripts;
 - ensure that my passwords aren't written in plain text anywhere;
-- have to memorize any of my passwords.
+- memorize any of my passwords.

 .. image:: {static}/vendiagram.jpg